stephanesallaberry/test/README.md

 now (specify date), name of servers dev/preprod/prod...

-Maybe say here that in order to test in app purchase you have to run your app locally on prodDebug flavor, and to have your google account (your personal one or developers@appstud.com) added to list of testers on google play console.
+Maybe say here that in order to test in app purchase you have to run your app locally on prodDebug flavor, and to have your google account added to list of testers on google play console.

 Explain how to test analytics: go to Firebase Debug View, run a command on your terminal to enable